mangalamraj/FlowOps/README.md

 # FlowOps
 Present your orders smartly.

-FlowOps is a TypeScript-first monorepo that helps present and manage orders with a clean Next.js frontend and a TypeScript + Express backend.
+FlowOps is a TypeScript-first project that helps present and manage orders with a clean Next.js frontend and a TypeScript + Express backend.
 The repository is structured into two main parts:

 - `frontend/` — the Next.js client application (TypeScript) using Tailwind CSS and shadcn/ui
 - `server/` — the API/backend (Node + Express + TypeScript)